The Westman Islands - Eldfell volcano & Eldheimar - the Pompei of the North in Iceland

 Eldheimar museum - the Pompei of the North, is truly an excellent tribute to a disastrous volcanic eruption in a populated area.

 The lava is red and still hot in some places on top of Eldfell volcano.

 On top of Eldfell volcano

-There is so much to see and do in the Westman island, but I summed up my experience in 4 travel-blogs, so you wouldn't get lost in reading all these travel-blogs.
+There is so much to see and do on the Westman Islands, but I summed up my experience in 4 travel-blogs, so you won't get lost in reading all these travel-blogs.

 Here are my other travel-blogs on my visit to the Westman islands: